The short answer

 What is B2B data enrichment?

-Data enrichment is the process of enhancing your existing contact or company records with additional information - emails, phone numbers, job titles, company size, technographics, and more.
-It fills gaps in your CRM and keeps records current.
+Data enrichment is the process of filling in gaps in your existing contact or company records—emails, phone numbers, job titles, company size, technographics, and more.
+It keeps your CRM current and your outreach deliverable.
+If you've ever uploaded a list and half the emails bounced, that's an enrichment problem.

 How much does data enrichment cost?

-Pricing ranges from $0.01/record (raw API access via PDL) to $2+/record (ZoomInfo at lower volumes).
-Most mid-market tools cost $0.10-0.50 per enrichment.
-Cleanlist's credit-based model works out to roughly $0.15-0.30 per full enrichment.
+Pricing ranges from $0.01/record (raw API access through PDL) to $2+/record (ZoomInfo at lower volumes).
+Most mid-market data enrichment providers land between $0.10-0.50 per enrichment.
+Cleanlist's credit model works out to roughly $0.15-0.30 per full enrichment depending on the plan.
 For a full breakdown, see our data enrichment cost guide.

 Can I use multiple enrichment providers?

-Yes.
-Many teams layer providers - using one for initial prospecting and another for verification.
-Cleanlist's waterfall enrichment does this automatically across 15+ sources, eliminating the need to manage multiple subscriptions.
+Yes—and many high-performing teams do exactly this.
+The most common setup: one tool for initial prospecting, another for verification.
+Cleanlist's waterfall enrichment handles this automatically across 15+ sources, so you don't have to manage multiple subscriptions yourself.

 What's the difference between single-source and waterfall enrichment?

 Single-source tools (ZoomInfo, Apollo, Lusha) maintain one database.
-If the contact isn't in their database, you get nothing.
-Waterfall enrichment queries multiple providers in sequence - if Source 1 misses, Source 2, 3, or 15 picks it up.
-Result: higher fill rates and better accuracy.
+If the contact isn't in their system, you get nothing back.
+Waterfall enrichment queries multiple providers in sequence—if Source 1 misses, Source 2, 3, or 15 picks it up.
+The result: higher fill rates and better accuracy because no single database covers everyone.

 How often should I re-enrich my data?

-B2B data decays at roughly 30% per year.
+B2B data decays at roughly 30% per year—about 2.5% per month.
 Re-enrich active records quarterly and your full database at least twice a year.
 Email verification should happen before every major campaign.
-Start with a CRM data quality audit to identify which records need attention first.
+Start with a CRM data quality audit to figure out which records need attention first.

 What data do enrichment companies provide?

-Most B2B data enrichment companies provide contact-level data (email addresses, phone numbers, job titles, LinkedIn URLs) and company-level data (firmographics like employee count, revenue, industry, headquarters location).
-Some vendors also offer technographic data (what software a company uses), intent data (signals that a company is researching your category), and organizational charts.
-The depth varies significantly — tools like Cleanlist return 50+ data points per record through multi-source enrichment, while simpler tools like Hunter.io only return email addresses.
+Most B2B data enrichment companies provide contact-level data (email addresses, phone numbers, job titles, LinkedIn URLs) and company-level data (employee count, revenue, industry, HQ location).
+Some also offer technographic data (what software a company runs), intent data (signals a company is researching your category), and org charts.
+Depth varies dramatically—tools like Cleanlist return 50+ data points per record through multi-source enrichment, while simpler tools like Hunter.io only give you email addresses.

 How do I evaluate a data enrichment vendor?

 Run a blind test.
+This is non-negotiable.
 Upload 500-1,000 records from your actual CRM and compare fill rates, accuracy, and pricing across 2-3 vendors.
-Key metrics to track: email deliverability rate (not just "match rate"), phone connection rate (not just "coverage"), and data freshness (when were records last verified).
-Avoid relying on vendor-provided accuracy stats — they're almost always measured on curated datasets, not your data.
-Also check whether the vendor uses waterfall enrichment (multiple sources) or a single database, since this directly affects coverage.
+Key metrics: email deliverability rate (not just "match rate"), phone connection rate (not just "coverage"), and data freshness (when records were last verified).
+Do not rely on vendor accuracy stats—they're measured on curated datasets, not your data.
+Check whether the vendor uses waterfall enrichment or a single database.
+It affects coverage more than any other factor.

 Is data enrichment a one-time process or ongoing?

 Ongoing.
-B2B contact data decays at 2-3% per month — people change jobs, companies get acquired, phone numbers disconnect.
-A list that's 95% accurate today will be roughly 70% accurate in a year without re-enrichment.
-The best practice is to set up automated enrichment workflows that re-verify records on a schedule (quarterly minimum) and trigger re-enrichment when records show signs of decay, like email bounces or form resubmissions with updated details.
+Always ongoing.
+B2B contact data decays at 2-3% per month.
+People change jobs, companies get acquired, phone numbers disconnect.
+A list that's 95% accurate today drops to roughly 70% in a year without re-enrichment.
+Set up automated workflows that re-verify records on a schedule (quarterly minimum) and trigger re-enrichment when you see signals of decay—email bounces, form resubmissions with new details, that kind of thing.

 What are the best data enrichment tools in 2026?

-The top B2B data enrichment tools include Cleanlist, ZoomInfo, Apollo, Clearbit (now Breeze by HubSpot), Clay, Lusha, and Cognism.
-Cleanlist stands out with its waterfall enrichment approach and pay-per-result pricing, while ZoomInfo offers the largest database and Clay excels at workflow automation.
+The top B2B data enrichment tools based on our testing: Cleanlist, ZoomInfo, Apollo, Clearbit (now Breeze by HubSpot), Clay, Lusha, and Cognism.
+Cleanlist stands out with waterfall enrichment and pay-per-result pricing.
+ZoomInfo has the largest database.
+Clay excels at workflow automation.

 What are good alternatives to Clearbit?

-Since Clearbit was acquired by HubSpot and rebranded as Breeze, many teams are exploring alternatives.
-Cleanlist offers similar enrichment capabilities with waterfall enrichment for higher accuracy.
-Other Clearbit alternatives include Apollo, Lusha, and Clay.
+Since HubSpot acquired Clearbit and rebranded it as Breeze, a lot of teams have started shopping.
+Cleanlist offers similar enrichment capabilities with waterfall enrichment for higher accuracy across more sources.
+Apollo, Lusha, and Clay are also worth evaluating.

 What are the best alternatives to Cognism?

-Top Cognism alternatives include Cleanlist, ZoomInfo, Apollo, and Lusha.
-Cleanlist differentiates with pay-per-result pricing (vs Cognism's annual contracts) and waterfall enrichment that queries 50+ data providers for better coverage, especially in non-European markets.
+Top Cognism alternatives: Cleanlist, ZoomInfo, Apollo, and Lusha.
+Cleanlist differentiates with pay-per-result pricing (no annual contracts like Cognism) and waterfall enrichment that queries 50+ data providers—particularly strong in non-European markets where Cognism's coverage thins out.

 What are the best CRM data cleaning tools?

-The best CRM data cleaning tools include Cleanlist, which offers automated deduplication and enrichment through its waterfall approach, as well as ZoomInfo for enterprise teams and Insycle for HubSpot-native cleanup.
-Regular CRM hygiene prevents data decay that costs companies an estimated $15 million per year.
+Cleanlist handles automated deduplication and enrichment through its waterfall approach.
+ZoomInfo works for enterprise teams.
+Insycle is solid for HubSpot-native cleanup.
+Regular CRM hygiene prevents the data decay that costs companies an estimated $15 million per year.
 Start with a CRM data quality audit to benchmark where you stand.

 What are cheaper alternatives to Clay?

-Clay is powerful but expensive at scale due to per-credit pricing.
-Cleanlist offers similar waterfall enrichment capabilities at a fraction of the cost with pay-per-result pricing and no per-seat charges.
-Apollo and Lusha also provide more affordable enrichment options.
+Clay is powerful but gets expensive fast due to per-credit pricing that scales with workflow complexity.
+Cleanlist offers similar waterfall enrichment at a fraction of the cost with pay-per-result pricing and no per-seat charges.
+Apollo and Lusha provide more affordable options too, depending on your use case.

 References & Sources